-Trademarks, collective marks, certification marks, and service marks may be registered in Thailand.
+It is possible to register trademarks, collective marks, certification marks, and service marks in Thailand.
 Marks may include three-dimensional designs, photographs, paintings, device, design, words, letters, numerals, phrases, configurations of goods, and unique color combinations.

-Thailand adheres to the International Classification for Goods and Services.
+Thailand follows the International Classification for Goods and Services, aka Nice Classification or NCL.
 There are 34 different classes of goods and eight different classes of services.
 If a trademark is intended for more than one class, a separate application is required for each class.

 The law stipulates that the applicant or his agent must have a fixed place of business or an address in Thailand.
 Non-resident applicants can only resister a trademark by appointing an agent who is a Thai resident and granting him or her a power of attorney.

 The Trademark Registrar will review the application to ensure that the mark is distinctive and does not resemble an existing trademark or a Thai national or royal emblem.
 It is often helpful to perform a trademark search prior to the submission of the application to avoid possible complications in the event that similar trademarks are registered.
 If the Trademark Registrar determines that the mark is otherwise acceptable, the trademark will be published in the Trademark Journal.
 If the mark is not challenged, a registration certificate will be issued after 90 days of publication.

 The process takes roughly six months to one year from the date of filing.
 However, trademark protection begins on the day the application is filed.

 ThaiVest is a free online resource and community for anybody living or wishing to live in Thailand aiming at being financially independent.

 ThaiVest covers the following topics:

 Please note that Thailand’s rules and regulations are constantly changing and it is vital that you check with the Thai Authorities for updated information.
 Disclaimer: We do not take any responsibility for the accuracy and correctness of any information provided on Thaivest.com.